GoogleChrome/web.dev/src/site/content/en/blog/carousel-best-practices/index.md

 *   LCP considers page elements as they are painted to the frame.
 New candidates for the LCP element are no longer considered once the user interacts (taps, scrolls, or keypresses) with the page.
-Thus, any slide in an autoplaying carousel has the potential to be the final LCP element - whereas in a static carousel only the first slide would be a potential LCP candidate.
+Thus, any slide in an autoplaying carousel has the potential to be the final LCP element-whereas in a static carousel only the first slide would be a potential LCP candidate.
 *   If two equally sized images are rendered, the first image will be considered the LCP element.
 The LCP element is only updated when the LCP candidate is larger than the current LCP element.
 Thus, if all carousel elements are equally sized, the LCP element should be the first image that is displayed.
 *   When evaluating LCP candidates, LCP considers the "[the visible size or the intrinsic size, whichever is smaller](https://web.dev/lcp)."
 Thus, if an autoplaying carousel displays images at a consistent size, but contains images of varying [intrinsic sizes](https://developer.mozilla.org/en-US/docs/Glossary/Intrinsic_Size) that are smaller than the display size, the LCP element may change as new slides are displayed.
 In this case, if all images are displayed at the same size, the image with the largest intrinsic size will be considered the LCP element.
 To keep LCP low, you should ensure that all items in an autoplaying carousel are the same intrinsic size.